 However, this all changed in 2015 when Apple decided to bring Audio Units - their audio plugin format for Mac - to iOS.
 If you’ve used Logic Pro then you’ll have come across Audio Units, they are essentially a plugin format (like VST or AAX) but created by Apple.
-Having Audio Unit apps (often shortened to AUv3 or AU) on iOS has made the music making process more similar to desktop.
-AUv3 plugins can be loaded directly into the host app making it easy for users to change settings quickly without the need to open up a seperate app.
+Having Audio Unit Extension apps (often shortened to AUv3 or AU) on iOS has made the music making process more similar to desktop.
+AUv3 plugins can be loaded directly into the host app making it easy for users to change settings quickly without the need to open up a separate app.
 However, one of the major draws of AUv3 is the ability to load as many instances of a plugin as you want.
 For these reasons AUv3 is generally preferred by musicians and developers, with the list of AUv3 hosts, instruments and effects constantly growing.
 We feel that AUv3 is the future for iOS and we currently have three AUv3 apps available: FS Reverser Delay, FS FreezeVerb and FS Refraktor.

 In the video below I take you through the basics of Audio Unit apps and show you an example of how to actually use AUv3 apps inside Cubasis.

 It’s important to note that even though we now have AU hosts and plugins on iOS, these are different to desktop Audio Units which means you can’t use your desktop AU plugins on you iOS device.